 This article features a translation of Chapter 8 of Book 9 of the Analects of Confucius.
 You can read my full translation of Book 9 here.

-(1) Chapter 4 of Book 9 provides a similar description of Confucius’s open-minded approach to problem solving: “Confucius avoided four things: conjecture, arbitrariness, stubbornness, and egotism.”
+(1) 9.4 provides a similar description of Confucius’s open-minded approach to problem solving: “Confucius avoided four things: conjecture, arbitrariness, stubbornness, and egotism.”
 You can read more here.

 I took this image at the Temple of Confucius in Yilan, Taiwan.
 You can read more about the rather convoluted history of this temple in this excellent article by Josh Ellis here.